 - Commitment to achieving an accreditation in sustainable development

-- Bike baths and network of pedestrian paths providing continuous access through the precinct
+- Bike paths and network of pedestrian paths providing continuous access through the precinct

 - New shopping and dining opportunities.